Presidency of Jimmy Carter: Environment

+EPA Love Canal Superfund

+In 1978, Carter declared a federal emergency in the neighborhood of Love Canal in the city of Niagara Falls, New York.
+More than 800 families were evacuated from the neighborhood, which had been built on top of a toxic waste landfill.
+Federal disaster money was appropriated to demolish the approximately 500 houses, the 99th Street School, and the 93rd Street School, which had been built on top of the dump; and to remediate the dump and construct a containment area for the hazardous wastes.
+This was the first time that such a process had been undertaken.
+Carter acknowledged that several more "Love Canals" existed across the country, and that discovering such hazardous dumpsites was "one of the grimmest discoveries of our modern era".
+In 1980, Carter signed into law a bill that established Superfund, a federal program designed to clean up mining or factory sites contaminated with hazardous substances.

 Education

 Early in his term, Carter worked to fulfill a campaign promise to teachers' unions to create a cabinet-level Department of Education.
 Carter argued that the establishment of the department would increase efficiency and equal opportunity, but opponents in both parties criticized it as an additional layer of bureaucracy that would reduce local control and local support of education.
 In October 1979, Carter signed the Department of Education Organization Act, establishing the United States Department of Education.
 Carter appointed Shirley Mount Hufstedler, a liberal judge from California, as the first Secretary of Education.
 Carter also expanded the Head Start program with the addition of 43,000 children and families.
 During his tenure, education spending as a share of federal, non-defense spending was doubled.
 Carter opposed tax breaks for Protestant schools in the South, a position that alienated some on the Religious Right.
 He also helped defeat the Moynihan-Packwood Bill, which called for tuition tax credits for parents to use for nonpublic school education.